SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
 NEAR/5
-  ("income growth rate$" OR "per capita consumption$" OR "per capita income$" OR "inclusive economic*" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "income secur*" OR (("reduc*" OR "lessen*" OR "decreas*" OR "narrow*"
+  ("income growth rate$" OR "per capita consumption$" OR "per capita income$" OR "inclusive economic*" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "income secur*" OR "income equalit*" OR
+   (("reduc*" OR "lessen*" OR "decreas*" OR "narrow*"
     )
    NEAR/3